richardTowers/verify-tech-docs/source/documentation/ms/msCua.md

     > * As shown above, `success` and `failure` must be in lower case
     > * A user account isn't created at this point.
 The final response the hub sends to your service will contain the attributes you need to create a user account.

+    The local matching service may return `'{ "result": "failure" }'` if:
+    * the level of assurance in the JSON request sent by the MSA is lower than the level of assurance required by the service
+    * there are exceptional circumstances, such as maintenance, when you want to suspend user account creation

 1. The MSA extracts the required attributes from the matching dataset.
 1. The MSA sends the extracted attributes and the